-Status- Fiscal Year 2021 Audit:
+Status- Fiscal Year 2021 and 2022 Audit:

-The same process continued through FY 2021.
-The Water department and the Accountant's Office began monthly reconciliations.
-These reconciliations do not agree to detailed customer outstanding lists reports per Water Department billing system.
+The water department clerk is no longer the town treasurer.
+The water department and the accountant's office began monthly reconciliations.
+These reconciliations do not agree to detailed customer outstanding lists reports per water department billing system.